Detailed information about organizations/activities may be obtained from faculty sponsors.

 The council also reviews the student activity sheets maintained by the students for the Guidance Department.
 The Principal may not serve on the faculty council.
 The NHS advisors are ex-officio, non-voting additional members of the faculty council.
 Once selected, members have the responsibility to continue to demonstrate the qualities of scholarship, character, leadership, and service in order to remain a member in good standing.

-Spanish Honor Society – Oscar Romero Chapter, Mrs. Jordan Moore
+Spanish Honor Society – Oscar Romero Chapter, Mrs. Leslie Crichton

 This honor society fosters appreciation for the Spanish language and culture.
 Members from grades ten through twelve are inducted.